bctnry/flowmark/README.md

-# Flowmark
+# Weave

-Flowmark is a text macro language heavily influenced by TRAC.
+Weave is a text macro language heavily influenced by TRAC.
 For an overview of TRAC, see [here](https://sebastian.graphics/blog/trac-language-part-1.html).

 ## Build